 - Engage with Others

 We offer one on one and classroom training in a socially distanced office setting or remotely for learners who want to find employment and prefer to learn in a small class setting.

 One-to-one tutoring is also available.
 Trained volunteer tutors work individually with adult learners to help them improve their reading, writing, spelling and basic math skills.
 Tutors meet with learners once or twice a week to help with their specific needs.
 These learners goals might be to find a job, to be able to take secondary school credits, or to increase their everyday life skills.

-Computer-based literacy training is provided by volunteers and staff in our computer labs and classroom.
-Learners use software such as Microsoft Word, Excel and PowerPoint as well as a variety of educational software to work on literacy while learning basic computer skills.
+We offer computer help to all of our learners.
+We use up-to-date software such as Microsoft Office 2016 (Word, Excel, PowerPoint) as well as a variety of educational software.
 Learners can also use our computers to check email, do online job searches and applications.
-They can also access E-Channel online learning through the Learning Hub and Good Learning Anywhere websites.
+They can access E-Channel online learning through the Learning Hub and Good Learning Anywhere websites.
 We also offer IXL Math and Language Arts - an online learning program which students can access in class or at home and work at their own pace.

 Where are we?